 The lack of socialization lead Barbara on a search to find a more relationship-driven community where neighbors felt more like family.
 That’s when she found Springpoint’s community Meadow Lakes.
 “Since moving here, I’ve met so many interesting and talented ‘let’s-get-involved’ people from all walks of life who are caring and understanding not only for each other, but for the staff as well,” she shared.

-Springpoint’s continuing care retirement communities (CCRCs) are perfect for an active, social senior.
+Springpoint’s Life Plan communities (CCRCs) are perfect for an active, social senior.
 There are plenty of activities to fill your days and become more connected to your community.
-Our services and amenities promote the benefits of a social senior lifestyle – choosing a CCRC means choosing a healthier life.
+Our services and amenities promote the benefits of a social senior lifestyle – choosing a Life Plan community means choosing a healthier life.

 Why is social interaction important?
 Let’s take a look at some of the benefits of a social lifestyle: